piotrbelina/piotrbelina.com-hugo/content/blog/secrets-detection-and-prevention-in-repository/index.md

 ```
 ## Adding to pre-commit

-Using `pre-commit` is a great way to speed up find errors before doing the commit.
+Using `pre-commit` is a great way to speed up finding errors before doing the commit.

 ```yaml
 # .pre-commit-config.yaml